 The 'pickering' mango is a mango from Walter Zill and is know for it's great compact growing habit and delicious sweet creamy coconutish tasting fruit with very little fiber and firm flesh.
 It's believed to be a decendent of 'Carrie' mango.
 A compact roundish fruit that's a productive tree of smallish fruit, about 1 pound, and will turn pale yellow with a bright reddish/orangish/burgandy blush at the top of the fruit; sometimes will have 'sap tears' on the skin.
 Very little brusing when drops from tree.
 The 'pickering' is a small compact yet bushy tree considered a semi-dwarf tree which is perfect for containers and small landscapes.
 A disease resistant and hardy grower.
 Mid-season mango here in South Florida- fruit ripens from June through July.

-Our mangoes are sold in a 3-gallon because it's less expensive to ship for you.
-The 3-gallon plants are usually around 3 ft high depending on the variety.
+Our grafted mango trees are sold in a 3-gallon because it's less expensive to ship for you.
+The 3-gallon plants are usually around 1-1/2 ft to 3 ft high depending on the variety.
 Though we do have most of the varieties in a 7-gallon as well so please contact us if you are interested.
 Because it is a living plant we expedite shipping to make sure the plant arrives healthy and alive.
-Please read the section about our plants on our FAQs page for more information.
 Please read the section about our plants on our FAQs page for more information.